Evaluation of the bacterial content in sediments in connection to bathing water quality - Sweden Water Research

 Evaluation of the bacterial content in sediments in connection to bathing water quality

-The project is part of Urbana bad.
+The project was part of Urbana bad.

 Supervisor: Magnus Larson, Lund University